10 Things That Make Your Cars RPMs Fluctuate

 6. Check the Air Filter

-A clogged filter restricts airflow and causes unstable idle.
-Hold it up to a light — if you can’t see through it, replace it.
+A clogged filter restricts air flow and causes unstable idle.
+Hold it up to a light — if you can’t see through it or if it is obviously dirty, replace it.

 7. Clean the Mass Airflow (MAF) Sensor

-Remove the MAF and spray it with MAF‑specific cleaner.
-A dirty sensor sends bad airflow data and is one of the most common causes of RPM swings.
+Check the condition of the MAF (located just after the air filter in the in the air intake tube), if it is dirty spray it with MAF‑specific cleaner.
+A dirty sensor sends bad airflow data and is a common causes of RPM swings.

 8. Inspect Fuel Injectors